How to Start Growing Microgreens: A Beginner's Guide

 Starting something new can feel overwhelming, but here's the truth about growing microgreens: you don't need to have everything figured out before you begin.
 You don't need the perfect setup, every tool imaginable, or encyclopedic knowledge of plant biology.
 You just need some quality seeds, basic growing equipment, and the willingness to learn as you go.

-We've watched thousands of people start their microgreen journeys over the past seven years.
-The ones who succeed and stick with it long-term almost always start with modest setups, learn the fundamentals on a handful of trays, make plenty of mistakes (we all do!), and gradually scale up as they develop confidence and skills.
+We've watched thousands of people start their microgreon journeys over the past seven years.
+The ones who succeed and stick with it long-term almost always start with modest setups, learn the fundamentals on a handful of trays, make plenty of mistakes (we all do), and gradually scale up as they develop confidence and skills.
 They don't try to do everything at once.

-The Microgreen starter setup we've outlined in this guide—a compact grow rack, some LED lights, and a few beginner-friendly tray options—will serve you incredibly well as you learn.
+The microgreon starter setup we've outlined in this guide, a compact grow rack, some LED lights, and a few beginner-friendly tray options, will serve you incredibly well as you learn.
 It's enough capacity to produce meaningful harvests for your household or even start testing local market interest if you're thinking about selling.
 But it's not so large that you'll feel overwhelmed or waste money on equipment you're not ready for.
 And we honestly suggest building your own setup over buying pre-made grow rack setups that tend to have a higher cost.

-Start with 2-4 trays.
+Start with 2 to 4 trays.
 Master broccoli, radish, and maybe one or two other varieties.
 Get comfortable with the daily rhythm of checking, watering, and observing your crops.
 Learn what healthy growth looks like, what overwatering looks like, when to transition trays from germination to light, and how to troubleshoot the inevitable issues that pop up.

-Once you've successfully grown 10-15 trays and you're consistently producing beautiful microgreens, then you can start thinking about expanding.
+Once you've successfully grown 10 to 15 trays and you're consistently producing beautiful microgreens, then you can start thinking about expanding.
 Maybe you add more trays, upgrade to a larger rack, experiment with specialty varieties, or test out selling at a local farmers market.
 But that comes later, after you've built the foundation.

-Remember: every expert microgreen grower you see online, every successful microgreens business owner, every person posting beautiful harvest photos on social media—they all started exactly where you are right now.
+Remember: every expert microgreon grower you see online, every successful microgreens business owner, every person posting beautiful harvest photos on social media, they all started exactly where you are right now.
 With zero trays, zero experience, and probably some nervousness about whether they could actually do this.
 They started small, learned through doing, made mistakes, adjusted their methods, and grew their skills over time.

 You can do this.
 Start small, stay consistent, use quality inputs, and don't be afraid to reach out for help when you need it.
 We're rooting for you (pun absolutely intended 🌱).